Managing Relocation Depression

 Finally, meeting with a counselor may be beneficial if you have a clinical diagnosis or you’re unable to relieve symptoms of relocation depression on your own.
 You can seek professional help through services provided by mental health clinics and other organizations.
 Therapists are trained in providing mental health services that can address depression and anxiety disorders, among other mental health conditions.
 If you experience relocation depression that worsens or lasts longer than a few weeks or months, your therapist can act as a support system during the healing process.

-Finding a therapist can feel like another stressful task when you're in a new location.
-Many people who move to a new country where the culture or language feels unfamiliar may experience mental health problems, including prior college students who might be at risk for post-college depression.
+Finding a therapist can seem like another stressful task when you're in a new location.
+Many people who move to a new country where the culture or language is unfamiliar may experience mental health problems, including prior college students who might be at risk for post-college depression.
 Online counseling could be valuable for you.

 Online counseling allows you to meet with a counselor or therapist from any location with an Internet connection and is often more affordable than traditional in-person counseling.
-A platform such as BetterHelp may be able to answer your questions about online therapy and match you with a therapist who can provide professional help.
+A platform such as BetterHelp may be able to answer your questions about online therapy and match you with a therapist who can provide professional help for depression and other mental conditions or stressors.
 After evaluating your symptoms and overall medical history, including any risk factors for depression, a therapist can make a formal diagnosis and offer talk therapy.
 Different forms of talk therapy include family therapy, interpersonal therapy, and solution-focused therapy.

 Studies indicate that internet-based counseling is significantly effective in helping people manage symptoms of isolation, loneliness, and depression.
 If you’ve recently experienced a big life event, such as moving, online therapy could be just as effective as traditional, in-person counseling.
 Overall, a therapist may be able to help support a person’s mental health and manage symptoms of major depressive disorder, an anxiety disorder, or an adjustment disorder, among other mental health problems.